yguitton/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 >
 > > <solution-title></solution-title>
 > > 1.
 Each cell type marker is clearly expressed at higher levels in certain parts of the plots - we don't have the same problem as we did when we plotted the top genes for PCs 1-3 and found that MALAT1 was expressed at quite high levels across the entire plot!
 When we compare the expression plots to the clusters we previously plotted, we can see that they match up quite well with each other.
 Most of the markers are expressed more in certain clusters, but there isn't always a clear boundary, especially for clusters that are close together in the plot.
 Some markers are associated with a single cluster, such as MS4A1 and PPBP, while others are expressed across multiple clusters.
 > > 2.
 Although marker expression mainly occurs in one or more clusters, there is still some expression by cells in other parts of the plot.
 It could be that these genes are sometimes expressed by other cell types, but these could also be cells of the same type that have simply ended up further away in the plot.
 It can sometimes be hard to tell which cluster these cells have been assigned to from these plots, especially when you consider that some points could be hidden behind others.
-Cells of the same type might have been assigned to different clusters, but there could also be a few cells that have been plotted at a distance from where the main part of their assigned cluster appears on this plot. <div class="Separate-Preprocessing-Steps" markdown="1">If we look back at the UMAP coloured by cluster, we can spot a couple of differently coloured cells at the tip of cluster 7 and by cluster 8.</div><div class="SCTransform" markdown="1">If we look back at the UMAP coloured by cluster, we can spot a couple of differently coloured cells and mixed into cluster 3 and at the tip of cluster 10.</div>
+Cells of the same type might have been assigned to different clusters, but there could also be a few cells that have been plotted at a distance from where the main part of their assigned cluster appears on this plot. <span class="Separate-Preprocessing-Steps" markdown="1">If we look back at the UMAP coloured by cluster, we can spot a couple of differently coloured cells at the tip of cluster 7 and by cluster 8.</span><span class="SCTransform" markdown="1">If we look back at the UMAP coloured by cluster, we can spot a couple of differently coloured cells and mixed into cluster 3 and at the tip of cluster 10.</span>
 > > 3.
 We can distinguish between all of our clusters on the basis of which known markers they are shown to express.
 Each cluster expresses a unique combination of these genes, although the markers aren't only expressed in the clusters they're mainly associated with.
-Some of the clusters are more similar to each other, particularly those that are close together on the plot, forming part of the same larger group of cells. <div class="Separate-Preprocessing-Steps">For example, clusters 1, 5 and 7 are grouped together on the plot and all express a lot of LYZ, S100A4, and CST3.</div><div class="SCTransform">For example, clusters 1 and 6 are grouped together on the plot for and both express a lot of S100A4 and CST3.</div> Since the UMAP was created based on the PCA, which was in turn based on similarities in expression of the highly variable genes, it makes sense that clusters that are plotted closer together are more similar in expression to each other.
+Some of the clusters are more similar to each other, particularly those that are close together on the plot, forming part of the same larger group of cells. <span class="Separate-Preprocessing-Steps">For example, clusters 1, 5 and 7 are grouped together on the plot and all express a lot of LYZ, S100A4, and CST3.</span><span class="SCTransform">For example, clusters 1 and 6 are grouped together on the plot for and both express a lot of S100A4 and CST3.</span> Since the UMAP was created based on the PCA, which was in turn based on similarities in expression of the highly variable genes, it makes sense that clusters that are plotted closer together are more similar in expression to each other.
 However, we should always remember that we're only looking at a 2D plot of the first two UMAP dimensions, so we shouldn't read too much into what we see!
 The plot can't tell us everything about the relationships between cells and clusters.
 > {: .solution}
 {: .question}